The Whales of August: Production

 Gish and Davis did not get along during the filming.
 Davis demanded top billing on the picture, of which Gish said, "Oh dear, I just can't deal with that sort of thing.
 I don't care what they do with my name.
 If they leave it off, so much the better.
 It's the work I love, not the glory."
 Davis got leftmost billing, which was considered optimal, with Gish's name slightly higher.
 Gish recalled that Davis rarely spoke to her or looked at her except when the script required.
 Though Gish was hurt, she was sympathetic due to Davis's illness.
 "That face!
 Have you ever seen such a tragic face?
 Poor woman!
 How she must be suffering!
 I don't think it's right to judge a person like that.
 We must bear and forbear."
 For her part, Davis was frustrated with Gish's missing her cues: "Miss Gish was stone deaf.
 She couldn’t have heard the cues if I’d shouted them through a bullhorn."
 However, Gish admitted she actually had little trouble hearing her cues, but invented a subtle version of the silent treatment due to Davis's mistreatment of her.
 When Davis spoke a line, Gish often would look puzzled and gently protest: "I just can't hear what she's saying."
 Whereupon, while Davis sat seething, Anderson would repeat Davis's line in a ringing voice, and Gish would instantly pick up her cue and continue the scene.

 David Berry (the screenwriter), Lindsay Anderson (the director), the cinematographer, a location scout, and Kaplan traveled by water taxi to several islands in Casco Bay searching for a location that would provide the necessary ambiance and ocean vistas for the film.
 In the end, the film was shot on Cliff Island, a few miles from the site of Berry's family cottage on Peaks Island, where, in fact, the characters and story were drawn.

+Release

-The film's premiere in New York City on October 14, 1987, Gish's 94th birthday, was followed a few weeks later by a premiere in Portland, Maine, which was attended by both Berry and Kaplan.
+The film's premiere in New York City on October 14, 1987, was followed a few weeks later by a premiere in Portland, Maine, which was attended by both Berry and Kaplan.